- In 2017, graduated 936 senior Crosby Scholars; the program has graduated 8,830 seniors since 1993

 - Students in the class of 2017 are enrolled in more than 129 colleges and universities.
 Seniors and their parents attended Financial Aid Workshops with hands-on assistance in completing financial aid forms

 - Early financial aid planning and college admissions workshops were attended by parents of middle school students during the Crosby Scholar Academy sessions

 - More than $6 million in last dollar grants awarded since 1993

 - $52 million in other financial aid leveraged since 1992

 - More than $719,382 in Last Dollar Scholarships awarded to Scholars for the 2016-17 year

 - 98% of our seniors enrolled in a four or two-year college

-- Assisted over 31,000 students to prepare for higher education over the last 24 years
+- Assisted over 31,000 students in preparing for higher education over the last 24 years

 - Special volunteer advisor recruitment and training for over 250 volunteers